Last Updated on June 15, 2023 by Tim Wells

 Let’s take a look at those now.

-Once you invert the log, you then get the option of limiting the number of lines to display.
-I normally keep this to “All”, so I can see the entire log file.
+Once you invert the log, you can limit the number of lines to display.
+I usually keep this to “All” to see the entire log file.
 I only recommend changing this if you never reboot your Kodi box.

 The other setting I change is to enable Show Log automatically When an Error Occurs.
-Personally, I like knowing right away if something is wrong with my system.
-That way I can address it before it gets worse.
+I like knowing immediately if something is wrong with my system.
+That way, I can address it before it gets worse.